JimKing100/NFL-Live/README.md

 #### *metrics* - The Colab notebooks used to create the performance metrics and graphs

-- Graphs.ipynb
+- Graphs.ipynb - create the two performance graphs using plotly express
-- MetricsARIMA_MAE.ipynb
+- MetricsARIMA_MAE.ipynb - calculate the MAE for the ARIMA model for weeks 1-17
-- MetricsARIMA_PvA.ipynb
+- MetricsARIMA_PvA.ipynb - calculate the percentage correct for predictions vs. actuals for the ARIMA model for weeks 1-17
-- MetricsNN_MAE.ipynb
+- MetricsNN_MAE.ipynb - calculate the MAE for the RNN model for weeks 1-17
-- MetricsNN_PvA.ipynb
+- MetricsNN_PvA.ipynb - calculate the percentage correct for predictions vs. actuals for the RNN model for weeks 1-17

 #### *model-arima* - The Colab notebooks calculating the ARIMA model predicted fantasy football points for each 2019 NFL player